-KMF Group currently has 50 apprentices trained in the Apprenticeship Academy.
+KMF Group currently has 50 apprentices trained in the KMF Precision Sheet Metal, located in Slovakia.
 They will increase Greenway Pepper's current apprentice scheme from one to a minimum of five in 2016.

 Gareth Higgins commented: "Greenway Pepper has been a strategic supply-chain partner for some time, so we know of the business and its significant strengths.
 The acquisition is based on the huge potential of the business which will realise significant opportunities in the already established customer base of KMF Precision Sheet Metal.
 This, complemented with the investment plans of the KMF Group means that KMF Precision Engineering has a very bright future."

 "The move to new premises will provide real impetus for KMF Precision Engineering to grow substantially with the support of KMF's brand and customer base.
 The sales targets are quite ambitious, but with the right strategy they are achievable."